GeneHit/drl_practice/practice/README.md

 ```
 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```
-### Good Code
+### Good Code Style
-To ensure your code is high quality, please use the pre-commit:
+To ensure your code is high-quality, please use the pre-commit:
 - when you submit a `git commit`:
     - it will run a range of checks.
-    - include self-add mypy and pytest check.
+    - include self-add mypy check.
 - commit will be submited when it passes all checks.

 Run below command in terminal to install the pre-commit for `git commit`.